Cottonwood Stables LLC

 Routine:

-Around 11/11:30 we check horses, give hay or water if needed, and bring in any horses that seem unsettled outside to the point they may injure themselves.
+Horses are checked on around 8am, 10am, noon, and 2pm.
+They are given more hay or water if needed, If any horse seems unsettled outside to the point they may injure themselves, they are brought inside and carefully monitored.
 Around 3pm, we venture back out to the barn for afternoon chores.
-Stalls are cleaned if they have been inside, beet pulp, grain and hay are fed, and horses come in between 3:30 and 4pm unless weather/temperatures permit, then they may stay out until closer to 5 or 6pm.
+Stalls are cleaned if they have been inside, beet pulp, grain and hay are fed, and horses come in between 3:30 and 4pm unless weather/temperatures permit, then they may stay out until closer to 5 or 6pm, or they may come in a tad sooner (temperature/weather dependent).

 Horses are checked around 6pm and again between 9pm and 10pm for the last time for the night.